-I'm an Ancestral Lineage Healing practitioner with Ancestral Medicine.
-I'm a tender of the earth, the ancestors, and the thresholds of life, death, and grief.
+Warm welcome!
+I'm an Ancestral Lineage Healing practitioner and a tender of the earth, the ancestors, and the thresholds of life, death, and grief.
 I have a background in anthropology, yoga, birthkeeping, herbalism, gardening, and permaculture.

 I believe deeply in the power of ancestral healing as a path to reclaim wisdom along our lineages, find our soul’s purpose, and connect with the wise earth.
 I offer grounded, compassionate facilitation that supports people in connecting with their loving ancestors.
 I work with people of all backgrounds and am especially inspired to support those who are going through big transitions, such as grieving, dying, birthing, and parenting.